 Loop Like a Native by Ned Batchelder was a talk on "fundamentals" or "primitives" -- I like that he pitched it that way, not as "for beginners".
 Experts need refreshers in basics too.
 "The ability to loop tall buildings in a single bound -- that joke is the whole reason I'm giving this talk." (applause).
 The talk was in Python 2.x instead of 3.x.
 Iterators come into their own in 3.x.
 "Abstract the iterations more"; good advice.

-I also attended Anna Ravencroft's talk on what to do if your talk was not accepted -- not the boat I was in (my lightning talk sailed through) but I like to see how PSF members role model welcoming behavior.
+I also attended Anna Ravencroft's talk on what to do if your talk was not accepted -- not the boat I was in (my lightning talk sailed through on Saturday Morning -- see "bumbling professor" at 9 minutes in) but I like to see how PSF members role model welcoming behavior.
 She did a pretty good job I thought.

 At the PSF lunch, we all applauded the positive outcome of the trademark dispute in the UK, which had cost us.
 I sat at the Texas table (unofficially that), and put a good word in for Austin in 2016 (we're booked for Montreal the next two years, no US Pycons planned or expected as of this writing, other than the smaller state ones like PyOhio).